EPPO Alert List – Arboridia kakogawana (Hemiptera: Cicadellidae)

 Japanese grape leafhopper

-Arboridia kakogawana (Hemiptera: Cicadellidae – Japanese grape leafhopper) is a pest of Asian origin, has spread within Russia and was recently found in Romania (EPPO RS 2020/006).
+Arboridia kakogawana (Hemiptera: Cicadellidae – Japanese grape leafhopper) is a pest of Asian origin, which has spread within Russia and then to other countries of the EPPO region.
 Considering the importance of grapevine (Vitis vinifera) cultivation in the EPPO region, and the potential damage caused by this new pest, the EPPO Secretariat decided to add A. kakogawana to the EPPO Alert List.